pettitto/TechTest/README.md

 I added a new page here: /usr/share/nginx/html/hellosky.htm which outputs "Hello, Sky", as requested.

-To ensure that nginx runs automatically on bot, I ran: systemctl enable nginx
+To ensure that nginx runs automatically on boot, I ran: systemctl enable nginx

 Additional comments: